neuronsimulator/nrn/docs/python/modelspec/programmatic/mechanisms/nmodl.rst

     the UNIX units database.
 This can increase legibility and convenience, and is helpful both as a reminder to the user and as a means for automating the process of checking for consistency of units.
-    The UNIX units database taken into account is defined in the `nrnunits.lib file <https://github.com/neuronsimulator/nrn/blob/master/share/lib/nrnunits.lib>`_.
+    The UNIX units database (based on the 2019 updated NIST constants) taken into account is defined in the `nrnunits.lib file <https://github.com/neuronsimulator/nrn/blob/master/share/lib/nrnunits.lib>`_.

     New units can be defined in terms of default units and previously defined units by placing definitions in the UNITS block. e.g.